SP5GW/2m_SlimJim_Antenna/README.md

 I was able to follow all dimensions from baseline design [3] except:

-- location of feedline connetion (coax connection).
+- location of feedline connection (coax connection).
 In my case I put it 8.5cm from the bottom of matching lambda/4 element instead of 10cm stated in baseline design.

     I have experimented with other locations as well.
 I have started with connecting coax 11cm from the